Save Crab Bank

 Crab Bank, in the heart of Charleston’s harbor near Shem Creek, is a bird sanctuary unlike any other.
 For more than a half-century, the island has been home to brown pelicans, black skimmers, royal terns, American oystercatchers, and other migratory and threatened birds.
 In a single summer, Crab Bank hosted as many as 5,000 nests, and, from its shore, young birds have begun life and learned to fish and play.

-More than a year ago, the Conservation League teamed up with the South Carolina Department of Natural Resources, conservation partners, and an outfitter, Coastal Expeditions, to find a solution — use sand dredged during the Charleston Harbor’s deepening project to rebuild the bank.
+The Conservation League teamed up with the South Carolina Department of Natural Resources, conservation partners, and an outfitter, Coastal Expeditions, to find a solution — use sand dredged during the Charleston Harbor’s deepening project to rebuild the bank.
 The Army Corps of Engineers has studied the opportunity extensively.
-The Corps found compatible sand, developed a plan for restoration and is prepared to rebuild Crab Bank.
-But it costs money, and we need your help.
+They found compatible sand, developed a plan for restoration and prepared to rebuild Crab Bank.
+But it costs money to divert some of the good sand to Crab Bank, rather than sending it all to be dumped offshore.
+That left our community to raise the necessary funds to cover the excess cost of bringing Crab Bank back.

 The latest news